 Learn to manage your budget

 Learning to manage my budget is something which I’ve always been good at.
-I much prefer to save my money for something worthwhile than wondering where my income goes at the end of the each month.
+I much prefer to save my money for something worthwhile than wondering where my income goes at the end of each month.
 So even though this isn’t something which I’ve learned in my twenties.
 I do believe it is one of the most important life lessons to learn as we start to take care of our own finances and future.

-Fill your life with experiences not things
+Fill your life with experiences, not things

 Memories will stay with us forever, but stuff?
 Not so much.
 After I’ve purchased something which I really didn’t need, usually more clothes!
-The thrill will wear of very quickly.
+The thrill will wear off very quickly.
 I’m then left feeling guilty because I’ve wasted my hard earned money on clutter.
 After my basic needs are met, I’ve found that I’m much happier spending my income on experiences such as holidays and days out.
 Especially when it comes to birthdays and Christmas time, I love receiving and giving experience gifts.
-For my birthday this year my partner took me to see the Lion King at the theater and for his birthday I took him to Brands Hatch for a track day.
+For my birthday this year, my partner took me to see the Lion King at the theater and for his birthday I took him to Brands Hatch for a track day.
 Have stories to tell not stuff to show.

 Stop dreaming and start doing

 It’s funny how when we’re young we thought life would be easy.
 We thought we would just get our dream job and simply buy our dream home and live our oh so glamorous lives.
 Unfortunately, life doesn’t always live up to our expectations.
 We actually have to work hard for the life we want.
 Most of our desires won’t be easy but if they were then they wouldn’t be much of a dream, would they?
 Stop fantasizing and turn those dreams into a plan and live the life you know is possible.
 I’ve always found that if you want anything enough then you will find a way to make it happen.